github/developer.github.com/content/v3/users.md

 ---

 # Users API

 Many of the resources on the users API provide a shortcut for getting information about the currently authenticated user.
-If a request URL does not include a `:user` parameter than the response will be for the logged in user (and you must pass authentication information with your request).
+If a request URL does not include a `:user` parameter than the response will be for the logged in user (and you must pass [authentication information](/v3/#authentication) with your request).

-## Get a user
+## Get a single user

     GET /users/:user